-Thrush is an infection of the mouth caused by a fungus.
+Thrush is an infection of the mouth.
 It usually begins on the tongue and inside of the cheeks, and spread to the roof of the mouth, gums, tonsils, and throat.

-Thrush is caused by a fungus.
+Thrush is caused by yeast, a type of fungus.
 The immune system can normally fight off this fungus but the fungus can grow and spread if the immune system is weakened.

 In some cases, you may not have symptoms.
 In those that have symptoms, thrush may cause: